blackgrape2025/peterdavanzo-site/content/about.md

 <i>"All you have to do is write one true sentence.
 Write the truest sentence that you know."</i>

-I try my best to write with some of his grace and economy.
-I like to tease at threads.
-Sometimes they lead somewhere interesting.
+I try to write with some of his grace and economy.
+Usually that means starting with a small observation and following it for a while.
+Sometimes it leads somewhere interesting.

 The [Library](https://peterdavanzo.com/library/) is where I keep books I like to return to.